6

 - Place a ‘Buy’ Order on the top long-term stocks that align with your investment thesis.

-Overview of 5 Best Long-Term Investment Stocks in India 2025
+Overview of Best Shares for Long-Term Investment in India 2026

-- Bajaj Finance Ltd: Bajaj Finance Ltd is a leading non-banking finance company in India, providing consumer loans, SME lending, and wealth management services.
+- Bajaj Finance Ltd: A leading non-banking finance company in India, providing consumer loans, SME lending, and wealth management services.
 It’s known for strong growth and innovative digital platforms.

 - Adani Ports and Special Economic Zone Ltd: Adani Ports operates India’s largest private port network, handling cargo, logistics, and special economic zones.
 The company plays a significant role in India’s trade infrastructure and global supply connectivity.

 - Eicher Motors Ltd: Eicher Motors Ltd manufactures Royal Enfield motorcycles and commercial vehicles through VE Commercial Vehicles.
-It’s recognised for engineering excellence, global reach, and a growing presence in mid-weight motorcycles.
+It’s recognised for engineering excellence, global reach, and a growing presence in the mid-weight motorcycle segment.

 - TVS Motor Company Ltd: TVS Motor Company Ltd is a top two-wheeler and three-wheeler manufacturer in India.
 It offers innovative, fuel-efficient vehicles and has expanded its presence in international and electric mobility markets.